Alfresco/alfresco-ng2-components/docs/tutorials/creating-javascript-app-using-alfresco-js-api.md

 ![javascript_app_launch](../docassets/images/javascript_app_launch.png)

-Of course this is a very basic example, used to show in practice how to develop from scratch a JavaScript application (not necessarily and Angular application) interacting with Alfresco Back-end Services using the [`alfresco-js-api`](https://github.com/Alfresco/alfresco-js-api) library.
+Of course this is a very basic example, used to show in practice how to develop from scratch a JavaScript application (not necessarily an Angular application) interacting with Alfresco Back-end Services using the [`alfresco-js-api`](https://github.com/Alfresco/alfresco-js-api) library.